 LanguageLoaderOption passed to

 You can make dynamic properties available per language.
-Dynamic properties do not use Page Language settings and are always loaded with the same language as the page.
-For example, a Swedish page always gets Swedish dynamic properties (even if displayed on an English site due to fallback configuration).
+Dynamic properties do not use Page Language settings and are loaded with the same language as the page.
+For example, a Swedish page gets Swedish dynamic properties (even if displayed on an English site due to fallback configuration).